okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 The following client-based System Log event is fired when an individual client exceeds its assigned limit for the OAuth `/authorize` endpoint.
 The event that fires depends on the client-based rate limit mode that is set:

 * [`app.oauth2.client_id_rate_limit_warning`](/docs/reference/api/event-types/?q=app.oauth2.client_id_rate_limit_warning)<br>
-This event is fired when requests from a single client id has consumed majority of an org's rate limit on the OAuth2 endpoint.
+This event is fired when requests from a single client ID have consumed the majority of an org's rate limit on the OAuth2 endpoint.
 This event can be used by admins to discover and deactivate a rogue client.